raytopianprojects/Short-and-Sweet-Public-License/README.md

 You're awesome!

 ## License
 Short & Sweet Public License

 *NO WARRANTY: This Work is provided 'as-is' without express or implied warranty.
 In no event will the authors be held liable for and damage from the use of this Work.*

 Permission is granted to use, copy, modify, and distribute this Work for any purpose, even commercially, subject the following conditions:

 1. A link to this license and a link to where this Work's preferred form for modifying can be downloaded for free must appear, in a publicly accessible way, with all copies of this Work and with any services using this Work.

 2. If you remix, transform, modify, or build upon this Work you must distribute your contributions and changes under this license.

-3. You may not change this Work's license or restrict anyone in any way from doing what this license allows.
+3. You may not change this Work's license.

+4. You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

-If you fail to comply with any of this license's conditions the permissions granted under this license are revoked.
+If you fail to comply with any of this license’s conditions the permissions granted under this license are revoked immediately.